 After exploring our musical history, see what the current Memphis music scene is like.
 For the blues, Beale Street is the place to go.
 B.B.
 King’s is the most upscale, Blues City Cafe is usually the most festive, and the Blues Hall most approximates a juke joint vibe.
 Speaking of, head to Wild Bill’s on Friday and Saturday nights to experience one of our last surviving juke joints.
 Earnestine & Hazel’s always has jazz on Sundays.
 Down in Overton Square, Lafayette’s books live music acts of all flavors every single night of the week.
 The Hi-Tone, Growlers, and Bar DKDC are the places to go for late night, indie acts.
-The Levitt Shell in Overton Park has free concerts Thursday through Sunday in summer and fall and is family friendly.
+The Overton Park Shell in Overton Park hosts free concerts Thursday through Sunday in summer and fall and is family-friendly.
 Take a blanket or chairs.
 You can also bring your own food and drinks, or buy some there.
 Nearby, check what's playing at either of the venues at Crosstown Concourse; its Green Room and Crosstown Theatre host a solid line-up of touring and local musicians.

 MEMPHIS FOR FOODIES (BARBECUE FIRST!)